Michaël Brun’s BAYO conjures a joyous destination for the Haitian diaspora

 “We’re saying ‘We’re giving you culture, we’re giving you music, our story of freedom’,” Brun describes the translated lyrics.
 When Michaël and friends gave “Bayo” the classic car test after recording it, they started impromptu block parties in the streets of Jacmel, Haiti.
 From there, he says, “we knew we had something.”

-When BAYO is announced, Brun is the only advertised name on the lineup and all other performers are surprises revealed the night-of.
-As a sought-after producer for artists from across genres — Latin, electronic, jazz, pop — Brun operates as maestro onstage, curating a fete of acts that purposely span generations.
+When BAYO is announced, Brun is the only advertised name on the lineup, and all other performers are surprises revealed the night-of.
+As a sought-after producer for artists from across genres — Latin, electronic, jazz, pop — Brun operates as a maestro onstage, curating a fête of acts that purposely spans generations.
 And as much as the crowd buzzes with anticipation for who will pop out during the show, patrons are just as excited to embrace others in the audience with them.

 “So many of us left Haiti because we had to, not because we wanted to,” says Rolandjhita Chavannes, who fled Haiti after the 2010 earthquake.
-As a fan of Brun since 2013, Chavannes says she’s been to more than four BAYO tours.
-“We come here to see our family members, our friends and party like we used to in Haiti and that's what’s different for us than any other festival.
-It’s coming here every year and seeing our people happy, just Haitian joy.”
+As a fan of Brun's since 2013, Chavannes says she’s been to more than four BAYO tours.
+“We come here to see our family members, our friends and party like we used to in Haiti, and that's what’s different for us than any other festival — it’s coming here every year and seeing our people happy, just Haitian joy.”

-“The really cool thing that Michaël Brun’s able to do is he’s able to bridge the gap between older and younger Haitians and that’s probably like the biggest challenge,” notes Jeff Periera, 35, who came from New Jersey to attend this show, his first BAYO.
+“The really cool thing that Michaël Brun’s able to do is he’s able to bridge the gap between older and younger Haitians, and that’s probably, like, the biggest challenge,” notes Jeff Periera, 35, who came from New Jersey to attend this year's show, his first BAYO.
 “The music’s so different from one generation [to the next].
-You’ve got your konpa, your rara, your Rabòday… but Michaël does a really good job of blending it all together and bringing us all together.”
+You’ve got your konpa, your rara, your Rabòday … but Michaël does a really good job of blending it all together and bringing us all together.”

-This year’s lineup jumped all over the globe; Haitian-American R&B newcomer Serina, Nigerian pop sensation Oxlade, hype Haitian DJ TonyMix, Jamaica’s Serani, Colombia’s J Balvin and Brooklyn-bred, neo-soul icon Maxwell.
+This year’s lineup jumped all over the globe, including Haitian American R&B newcomer Serina, Nigerian pop sensation Oxlade, hype Haitian DJ TonyMix, Jamaica’s Serani, Colombia’s J Balvin and Brooklyn-bred, neo-soul icon Maxwell.

-“I feel like there’s a lot of foreign meddling in the country and as a result, that, along with political instability make what’s happening in the capital what it is,” explains Misha Bernier from Brooklyn, attending her third BAYO.
+“I feel like there’s a lot of foreign meddling in the country and, as a result, that, along with political instability, make what’s happening in the capital what it is,” explains Brooklyn's Misha Bernier, who's attending her third BAYO.
 “Because of that, that’s all we see in the news.
-I think there is a demonizing of Haiti and a fear that’s constantly being pushed on us to not go back and I think we need to question, ‘Why is that?
+I think there is a demonizing of Haiti and a fear that’s constantly being pushed on us to not go back, and I think we need to question, ‘Why is that?
 What’s the deeper motive?
 What’s underneath that?’
 If you fear your homeland, it allows for you to not go back and maybe allows for others to come in and take it from you.”

 Brun, at 32 years old, says he’s lived through two coup d'états and has been vocal about wanting transparency during government transitions.
 In the midst of political uncertainty, he wants BAYO to be a “vehicle” to start a new story about his homeland.